kryvyifedir/score-hub/docs/CLASSES.md

 ```
 Adds a new log record, but doesn't commit changes. `commitChanges()` has to be called once all issues are collected

-## Using ControllerResponse class to pass result of Apex controller to LWC components
+## Using ControllerResponse class to pass the result of Apex controller to LWC components
-`ControllerResponse` class is used to wrap the result of the execution of backend controller and have a more control over the issues (expected and unexpected) that might occure during the backend controller execution.
+`ControllerResponse` class is used to wrap the result of the execution of the backend controller and have more control over the issues (expected and unexpected) that might occur during the backend controller execution.

-There are 3 methods that should be used to return result of a backend controller execution in a form of `Map<String, Object>`:
+There are 3 methods that can be used to return the result of a backend controller execution in the form of `Map<String, Object>`:

 ### success(Object obj)
 ```